snowball-tools/igloo-ts-lib-template/README.md

 # snowball-ts-lib-template

+NOTE: This is a template for creating a typescript library.
+It is not intended to be used.

-Create a new typescrupt library
+Create a new typescript library

 ## Create an [npm account](https://www.npmjs.com) and login